sqtian/PALLAS_TPU_KERNEL_MATMUL/README.md

 ![Kernel 3 Performance](plots/performance_kernel_3.png)

-### Kernel 4: Uses optimal block sizes to optimize memory access patterns

-TPUs are different from GPUs.
-When writing CUDA kernels, users need to think about the accesses from the view of threads which happen in parallel to each other
+### Kernel 4: Optimal Block Sizing for Memory Access Optimization

-However, **TPUs are actually a SIMD systolic array device, each kernel could be viewed as sequential execution.**
+TPUs differ from GPUs in their architecture.
+While CUDA kernels require consideration of parallel thread access patterns, TPUs are SIMD systolic array devices where each kernel operates as sequential execution.

-Thus, we may search for the optimal block sizes for the best performance, because the loaded LHS can be reused for adjacent calculations.

-The figure below shows a search for the best block size.
-It can be found that `(bm, bk, bn) == (512, 512, 512)` gives the best FLOP/s for this setting.
+The optimal block sizes can be determined through performance testing, as the loaded left-hand side matrix can be reused for adjacent calculations.
+Testing shows that `(bm, bk, bn) == (512, 512, 512)` provides the best FLOP/s for this configuration.

 ![Kernel 4 Performance](plots/performance_kernel_4.png)

 ### Kernel 5: Quantization

-The optimal block sizes can change for different configs, including the precisions being used.
-The figure below shows the best performance for `dtype = BFLOAT16`, where `(bm, bk, bn) == (512, 1024, 1024)` almost achieves the performance of XLA library `jnp.matmul()`.
+Optimal block sizes vary depending on configuration parameters, including precisions.
+Performance testing with `dtype = BFLOAT16` shows that `(bm, bk, bn) == (512, 1024, 1024)` nearly matches the performance of the XLA library `jnp.matmul()`.

 ![Kernel 5 Performance](plots/performance_kernel_5.png)